-channel 1.
-Physical-a terminal or pin at which you can measure or generate an analog or digital signal.
+- 1. Physical-A terminal or pin at which you can measure or generate an analog or digital signal.
 A single physical channel can include more than one terminal, as in the case of a differential analog input channel or a digital port of eight lines.
-The name used for a counter physical channel is an exception because that physical channel name is not the name of the terminal where the counter measures or generates the digital signal.
-2. Virtual-a collection of property settings that can include a name, a physical channel, input terminal connections, the type of measurement or generation, and scaling information.
+A counter also can be a physical channel, although the counter name is not the name of the terminal where the counter measures or generates the digital signal. - 2.
+Virtual-A collection of property settings that can include a name, a physical channel, input terminal connections, the type of measurement or generation, and scaling information.
 You can define NI-DAQmx virtual channels outside a task (global) or inside a task (local).
-Configuring virtual channels is optional in Traditional NI-DAQ and earlier versions but is integral to every measurement you take in NI-DAQmx.
-In Traditional NI-DAQ, you configure virtual channels in MAX.
-In NI-DAQmx, you can configure virtual channels either in MAX or in a program, and you can configure channels as part of a task or separately.
-3. Switch-a switch channel represents any connection point on a switch.
+Configuring virtual channels is optional in Traditional NI-DAQ (Legacy) and earlier versions, but is integral to every measurement you take in NI-DAQmx.
+In Traditional NI-DAQ (Legacy), you configure virtual channels in MAX.
+In NI-DAQmx, you can configure virtual channels either in MAX or in your program, and you can configure channels as part of a task or separately. - 3.
+Switch-A switch channel represents any connection point on a switch.
 It can be made up of one or more signal wires (commonly one, two, or four), depending on the switch topology.
 A virtual channel cannot be created with a switch channel.
-Switch channels may be used only in the NI-DAQmx Switch functions and VIs. checkbox Small square box in a dialog box which you can select or clear.
-Checkboxes generally are associated with multiple options that you can set.
-You can select more than one checkbox. conditional terminal Terminal of a While Loop that contains a Boolean value that determines if the VI performs another iteration.
-Context Help window Window that displays basic information about LabVIEW objects when you move the cursor over each object.
-Objects with context help information include VIs, functions, constants, structures, palettes, properties, methods, events, and dialog box components. control Front panel object for entering data to a VI interactively or to a subVI programmatically, such as a knob, push button, or dial.
-Controls palette Palette that contains front panel controls, indicators, and decorative objects. current VI VI whose front panel, block diagram, or Icon Editor is the active window.
+Switch channels may be used only in the NI-DAOmx Switch functions and VIs.